 FMS Inspection Score calculated by FindMySchool based on official inspection data.

 The natural next step for many families is the linked junior school in the village.
-The school’s admissions information signposts Year 3 entry at Archbishop of York’s Church of England Junior School and explains that applications for junior school places are made by the 15 January deadline when a child is in Year 2.
+Because Year 3 admissions are a separate process, families should check York’s current junior-school timetable when their child is in Year 2.

 That practical link matters for two reasons.
 First, it can reduce anxiety for children who move on with a familiar peer group.
 Second, shared leadership across the two schools can support continuity in behaviour expectations, safeguarding culture, and the way learning is sequenced from Key Stage 1 into Key Stage 2.